Buying goods online for personal use

 How to claim a refund of Customs Duty and Value-Added Tax (VAT)

-If you returned the goods you bought to the seller, you may be able to claim a refund of the customs charges paid.
-You should apply in writing for a refund to the import station or mail centre where the goods arrived, for example, Dublin Airport or Portlaoise Mail Centre.
-You cannot claim a refund until the duty has been paid.
+You may claim a refund of the customs charges paid, if the goods you bought have been returned to the seller.
+You should apply in writing for a refund to the import station or mail centre where the goods arrived.
+For example, you should apply to:

 Your application should contain the following:

-- proof of payment of Customs Duties and Value-Added Tax (VAT)
+- Proof of payment of Customs Duties and VAT

-Revenue will process your application and you will be informed of the decision.
+Revenue will process your application and inform you of their decision.

 If you require further information, you can contact Customs.